adaltas/node-nikita/src/context.coffee.md

           options[i] = {}
           options[i][k] = v for k, v of opts opts = options[i]
+          # Argument
+          if type is 'call' and not opts.handler #and typeof opts.argument is 'function' opts.handler = opts.argument
+            opts.argument = undefined
           # Enrich
           if opts.destination
             console.log 'Use options target instead of destination' unless called_deprecate_destination